MyZenKey/sp-sdk-ios/README.md

 3. Ensure that `AppAuth` is linked to `CarriersSharedAPI` and included as a "Target Dependency" in the `CarrierSharedAPI` build phases.

 4. View your project's "Embedded Binaries" under your project's "General" panel.
 Add both `AppAuth` and `CarriersSharedAPI` frameworks.
-Be sure to select the corresponding framework for the platform you're targeting (the iOS framework for an iOS target).
+Be sure to select the corresponding framework for the platform you are targeting (the iOS framework for an iOS target).

-Build and run to ensure that everything is working correctly.
+5. Build and run to ensure that everything is working correctly.

 ## Integration

-To integrate Project Verify into your iOS application, configure your Info.plist with ClientId and instantiate Project Verify in your application delegate.
+To integrate Project Verify into your iOS application, configure your *Info.plist* with `ClientId` and instantiate Project Verify in your application delegate.

 ### Configure Property List

 Retrieve your application's `clientId` from the Project Verify dashboard.
-Add the following keys to Info.plist in your application:
+Add the following keys to *Info.plist* in your application:

 ```xml
 	<key>ProjectVerifyClientId</key>